herotechcourse/kotlin-lotto-precourse/README.md

 The program includes the following features:

-- Read purchase amount from the user
+- Reads purchase amount from the user
-- Validate that the amount is a positive number and divisible by 1,000
+- Validates that the amount is a positive integer and divisible by 1,000
-- Generate N tickets (1 ticket = 1,000 KRW) with 6 unique random numbers each (1–45)
+- Issues tickets (1,000 KRW per ticket) with 6 **unique random numbers** (range: 1–45)
-- Display the issued tickets sorted in ascending order
+- Sorts and displays each ticket's numbers in ascending order
-- Read last week's winning numbers from the user
+- Reads last week's winning numbers and a bonus number
-- Validate that the winning numbers are 6 unique numbers in the 1–45 range
+- Validates all numbers for uniqueness and range
-- Read and validate the bonus number
+- Calculates match counts between purchased tickets and winning numbers
-- Determine match count between purchased tickets and winning numbers
+- Categorizes each ticket into 1 of 5 winning ranks (or no prize)
-- Categorize each ticket into one of 5 winning ranks (or no prize)
+- Calculate how many tickets fall into each rank
-- Count how many tickets match each rank
+- Calculates and displays:
-- Calculate and display the total winnings
+    - Total winnings
-- Calculate and display the profit rate (rounded to 1 decimal place)
+    - Profit rate (rounded to 1 decimal place)
-- Throw `IllegalArgumentException` and re-prompt input for invalid user entries
+- Handles invalid inputs by throwing `IllegalArgumentException` and re-prompting
-- Ensure all error messages begin with `[ERROR]`
+- Displays all error messages beginning with `[ERROR]`

 ---